Reasons Why You Should Enroll in Medicare Part B

 About 70% of federal retirees enroll in Part B, which means paying two premiums and in essence two duplicative insurance programs.
 A portion of the retirees that join Part B might do so as a hedge against the elimination of FEHB retiree benefits.
 It's possible a future Congress might consider doing so as a cost cutting measure, however unlikely that may be.
 But there are other more relevant reasons to join Part B such as FEHB plan options that are less expensive to join with Part B then without Part B. Here's what you need to know if you're going to enroll in Part B to maximize your coverage and save the most money.

 - Plan Choice—Almost all national plans waive their hospital and medical deductibles, copays, and coinsurance for members enrolled in both Medicare Parts A and B. In effect, they wrap around Medicare.
 With Medicare Parts A and B and most national FEHB plans, you will have close to 100% coverage of almost all medical expenses, with the big exception of prescription drugs and a few other services like chiropractor or acupuncture visits.
 If you decide to enroll in Part B, make sure you find a plan that has wrap around benefits, which reduces cost-sharing for medical services and helps offset the expense of the second premium.
 The Guide will show you how the plans rank based on estimated yearly cost when you have just Part A or when you have Parts A and B. Soon-to-be retired employees can see the Medicare comparisons by choosing Retiree as your employment status and by selecting an age of 65 or older.
-In the Washington, D.C. area, a retired couple enrolled as self-plus-one with income below $194,000 would see a range of adding Part B as low as $0 and as high as $3,950, the entire amount of both Part B premiums.
-Make sure you understand how Part B will help reduce (or increase) your out-of-pocket medical expenses with your existing FEHB plan before you decide on your plan choice in retirement.
+In the Washington, D.C. area, a retired couple enrolled as self-plus-one with income below $206,000 would see a range of adding Part B as low as $0 and as high as $4,300, the entire amount of both Part B premiums.
+Make sure you understand how Part B will help impact your out-of-pocket medical expenses with your existing FEHB plan before you decide on your plan choice in retirement.

 - Part B Reimbursement—A few FEHB plans now offer partial Part B premium reimbursement, including two national plans: Blue Cross Basic and GEHA High.
 Of course, if you're enrolled in a CDHP/HDHP plan, you can also use the HRA plan contribution to help pay for your Part B premiums as well.